Exposition internationale du bicentenaire de Port-au-Prince: Creation

+August Ferdinand Schmiedigen, an architect hailing from New York, oversaw construction of the Expo.
+He was previously involved in the Paris 1937 and New York 1939-1940 World's fairs.
+The Expo was divided by a boulevard named in honor of U.S. President Harry S. Truman and lined with Art Nouveau style buildings decorated with vibrant depictions of Haitian life.
+Additional development efforts included the construction of over a dozen hotels to accommodate the anticipated flood of tourists.

 Opening

-There were two opening ceremonies: the first on December 8, 1949 and the second on February 12, 1950.
+There were two opening ceremonies: the first on 8 December 1949 and the second on 12 February 1950.

 During the first ceremony, a telegram from US president Harry S. Truman to Haitian president Dumarsais Estimé was read out, a parade of US soldiers and marines and a US Air Force squadron flew overhead, and the national exhibits and amusement area opened.

 During the second ceremony, the international as well as the official pavilions were opened.
 Displays were on show from Argentina, Cuba, France, Guatemala, Italy, Mexico and Venezuela, with Vatican City providing a chapel.

 Art and music

 An art competition was held, with Gesner Abelard winning a bronze prize, and Jacques-Enguerrand Gourgue a gold.